 DIES

 DIES is a Monte Carlo program for one-dimensional, spherical models, to calculate equilibrium dust temperatures and the resulting dust emission spectra.
 DIES uses the immediate re-emission method, and cannot be used for problems where the stochastic heating of the grains is important.
+The Python program DIES.py assumes constant dust properties througout the model, but the alternative script DIES_MD.py allows dust properties to be set cell by cell.

 References: